-Fanatical determination to maintain state power and their privileges prompted moderate Hutu like the Prime Minister Agathe Uwilingiyimana and the Minister for would suggest that the ethnic explanation alone is insufficient; other factors must have contributed to the genocide.
+Fanatical determination to maintain state power and their privileges prompted Hutu extremists to kill over 800,00 people.
+The victims were not only Tutsi, but included moderate Hutu like the Prime Minister Agathe Uwilingiyimana and the Minister for Agriculture who did not espouse the exclusivist tendency of the Hutu ruling elite.
+This would suggest that the ethnic explanation alone is insufficient; other factors must have contributed to the genocide.